 - The Trademarks should never be combined to form a new word, combined with other words, be hyphenated, or abbreviated:

 - Incorrect: UN*X

 An acknowledgment is required whenever a Trademark of The Open Group is used.
 The Trademark attribution is important as it reminds competitors, licensees, customers, and others that The Open Group claims exclusive rights in the marks.
 The correct acknowledgment is:

-ArchiMate®, DirecNet®, Jericho Forum®, Making Standards Work®, OpenPegasus®, The Open Group®, TOGAF®, UNIX®, and X® device are registered trademarks and Boundaryless Information Flow™, Build with Integrity, Buy with Confidence™, Dependability Through Assuredness™, FACE™, IT4IT™, Open Platform 3.0™, Open Trusted Technology Provider™, The Open Group Certification Mark™and UDEF™ are trademarks of The Open Group.
+ArchiMate®, DirecNet®, Making Standards Work®, OpenPegasus®, The Open Group®, TOGAF®, UNIX®, and X® logo are registered trademarks and Boundaryless Information Flow™, Build with Integrity, Buy with Confidence™, Dependability Through Assuredness™, FACE™, IT4IT™, Open Platform 3.0™, Open Trusted Technology Provider™, UDEF™, the Open 'O' logo and The Open Group Certification logo are trademarks of The Open Group.

 You should always mark the first or most significant occurrence of the Trademark as appropriate and must place the required attribution as a footnote.
 The attribution should use the ® symbol for a registered trademark and the ™ symbol for an unregistered trademark.